Tiny-Foxes/JudgeFonts-by-MattMayuga/README.md

 **ultralight++ (ultralight Plus Plus)**:
 A faithful remake of the judgment graphics of ultralight, a bare-bones StepMania theme by freem.

+**South Islander**:
+Are you the fastest thing alive?
+Inspired by the heads-up display in Sonic the Hedgehog for the Sega Mega Drive.

 **Extremal**:
 A recreation of the DanceDanceRevolution EXTREME judgment graphics from DDR SELECTION, a category in the DanceDanceRevolution series that was first added to DanceDanceRevolution A.